AndrewWang996/TripPlanner/README.md

 ## How to use

-Go to TripPlanner2000.meteor.com and check it out!
+Go to planning.ml and check it out!